 How much will it cost?

-Before we can arrange any payment towards the cost of a care home placement we must assess your financial needs.
+Before we can arrange any payment towards the cost of a care home placement we must assess your financial situation.

 The cost of a service varies depending on your eligibility to receive it.
-In some cases services may be free.
-In others, a charge may be applied in line with our eligibility criteria and charging policy
+A charge will be applied in line with your assessed needs and charges for services.

 Personal care and nursing care